Proper Ratio of Lime to Sand

 When mixing batches of lime mortar you can easily see the results of a correct ratio.
-If the ratio of lime to sand is 1:3 (one lime:three sand), dump three evenly filled buckets of sand into the mixer and one bucket of putty, totaling four buckets.
-Add too little lime and only three buckets of lime mortar come out of the mixer.
+If the ratio of lime to sand is 1:3 (one lime: three sand), dump three evenly filled buckets of sand into the mixer and one bucket of putty, totaling four buckets.
+To confirm you have not added too much lime to the sand, the result will be a total of three buckets of finished lime mortar produced out of the mixer, even though you have added four buckets of material.
 The putty just fills the space between the sand.

 All masons should have the skills to determine void space.
 They need to prove and explain to architects and engineers the correct amount of lime for the chosen sand.

 The testing method of finding the void space between the particles is relatively simple.
 It is very important to prevent mortar failure and obtain a strong lime mortar.